 - 1. Direct obligations of the United States Treasury; - 2.
 The Local Government Surplus Funds Trust or any intergovernmental investment pool authorized pursuant to the Florida Interlocal Cooperative Act of 1969; - 3.
-Interest-bearing time deposits or savings accounts in authorized qualified public depositories; - 4.
+Interest-bearing time deposits or savings accounts in authorized qualified public depositories, - 4.
 Securities and Exchange Commission, registered money market funds with the highest credit quality rating from a nationally recognized rating agency.

-Cash equivalents include time deposits and certificates of deposit with original maturities of three months or less and held in a qualified public depository as defined by Section 280.02.
-Florida Statutes.
+Cash equivalents include time deposits and certificates of deposit with original maturities of three months or less and held in a qualified public depository as defined by Section 280.02, Florida Statutes b.
+Restricted Net Position